Pasta fagioli

 • 1 cup + more for serving Parmesan

 1. Cover pre-soaked beans with fresh water by 2 inches.
 Add one head of garlic + one bunch sage.
 Bring to boil-lower to a very soft simmer.
 Cook until beans are very soft and creamy.
-Timing varies wildly, approximately 2 – 4+ hours.
+Timing varies wildly, approximately 2 – 4+ hours so start monitoring them closely around hour 2.
 Stir gently a couple of times an hour.
 Salt around half waypoint.
 You want the bean liquid to taste delicious.

-2. In 2 tbsp of EVOO render and brown pancetta over low/medium heat.
+2. In 2 tbsp of extra virgin olive oil, render and brown pancetta over low/medium heat.

 3. In the meantime, slice garlic, dice onions, and chop sage and rosemary.